 Two of New Zealand’s most renowned golf courses have again been named among the best in the world in the annual Golf Digest (US) Magazine’s World’s 100 Greatest Golf Courses - with Cape Kidnappers at #17 and Kauri Cliffs at #37.

 The Golf Digest rankings are one of the most revered within golf course rankings and include only one criteria, “overall greatness”.
-The award is scored by both American and international panelists organised by Golf Digest and their affiliate magazines around the world.
+The award is scored by both American and international panelists organized by Golf Digest and their affiliate magazines around the world.

 Designed by the legendary golf course architect Tom Doak, the Cape Kidnappers par 71 golf course in Hawke’s Bay has been hailed as one of the great modern marvels in golf.
 Built on a ridge-and-valley landscape with stunning sea views, the course plays high above the ocean atop dramatic cliffs.